 - Zoning for Affordability -- Allowing small lots for modest/tiny houses, live/work opportunities, multi-family housing by-right in all or most zones, and removing regulatory barriers that are no longer appropriate for the community.
-Code revisions are often needed to align regulations with the desired outcome of increasing the supply and diversity of housing choices for the workforce. - Flexible Development Standards enable a community to modify land use regulations in exchange for housing for community residents at prices they can afford. - Accessory Dwelling Units (ADUs) -- Second smaller residential units sharing a lot with a single-family or townhome residence.
+Code revisions are often needed to align regulations with the desired outcome of increasing the supply and diversity of housing choices for the workforce. - Flexible Development Standards -- Modifying land use regulations in exchange for housing for community residents at prices they can afford. - Accessory Dwelling Units (ADUs) -- Second smaller residential units sharing a lot with a single-family or townhome residence.
 Some examples of ADUs include an apartment over a garage, a tiny house in the backyard, or a basement apartment.

 - Density Bonus -- Providing addition density or floor area ratio (FAR) in exchange for workforce housing.
-The bonus must be large enough to entice development yet small enough for livability and compatibility. - Fee Waivers -- Water/sewer tap fees, building permit fees or other charges waived in part or whole to reduce the cost to build workforce housing.
-General funds or other source need to cover cost of fees waived.
+The bonus must be large enough to entice development yet small enough for livability and compatibility. - Fee Reimbursement -- Water/sewer tap fees, building permit fees or other charges reimbursed in part or whole to reduce the cost to build workforce housing.
+General funds or other sources need to cover cost of fees reimbursed.

-• Inclusionary Zoning (IZ) requires that new residential subdivisions/PUD's include units that are deed restricted for workforce or community housing.
+• Inclusionary Zoning (IZ) - Requiring new residential subdivisions/PUDs to include deed restricted workforce units or community housing.
 Options for compliance can include building homes on-site, building or purchasing off-site units, dedicating vacant land, providing subdivided lots or providing a cash contribution to a housing fund (fee in lieu).

-Annexation Policies give municipalities broad discretion to require that housing be provided in exchange for the provision of services.
+Annexation Policies -- Give municipalities broad discretion to require housing be provided in exchange for the provision of services.
 Negotiating deed restricted housing as part of annexation agreements is a widespread practice among municipalities with workforce housing programs.

-- Residential Linkage requires builders of new homes to contribute to workforce housing relative to demand generated by residential units.
-A nexus is needed. - Commercial Linkage requires new commercial development to provide housing for a portion of employees generated by the development.
-A nexus is needed.
+- Residential Linkage -- Requiring builders of new homes to contribute to workforce housing relative to demand generated by residential units.
+A nexus establishing the relationship between housing demand and the housing contribution is needed. - Commercial Linkage -- Requiring new commercial development to provide housing for a portion of employees generated by the development.
+A nexus quantifying the tie between jobs in new commercial space and housing needs is required.